javierromancsa/OSS-real-time-ingestion-enrichment/README.md

 - It can handle large volumes of data and is a highly reliable system, fault tolerant and scalable.
 - It can handle large real-time data and messages with very low latency.

 For near real-time Data Analytics, Adhoc query and data exploration we going to use Azure Data Explorer.
+Azure Data Explorer is a fast, fully managed and highly scalable data analytics database service for near real-time analysis on large(TBs) volumes of heterogeneous data streaming from applications, websites, IoT devices, and more.
+It natively export Kusto queries that were explored in the Web UI to optimized dashboards.

-For real-time stream processing and ETL KsqlDB and Kafka Connect.
+For real-time data analitycs, stream processing and streaming ETL we are going to use confluent KsqlDB and Kafka Connect.